GSA/ficam-federation/_plan/00_index.md

 ===============================

 It’s true that Federation is a real shift in the way we’ve done in the past, but Federation is good change.
 It will not only make your life easier but also those of your customers.
-Federation will give you rapid, streamlined access to critical applications and websites--without having to step over that pack of tired dogs:  many logins, passwords, and multi-factor authentications--just to access applications and websites you need to start your work.
+Federation will give you rapid, streamlined access to critical applications and websites--without having to step over that pack of tired old dogs:  many logins, passwords, and multi-factor authentications--just to access applications and websites you need to start your work.

-We want to help your agency transition to Federation!
+We want to help your agency transition to Federation.
 We are available to answer any and all of your questions: fpki@gsa.gov

 ## Federation Advantages

 * Single Sign-on (SS)/Federated Sign-on (FSO) gives you nearly seamless access to critical applications and websites
 * Happy users, partners, and customers
+* Significate cost reductions for internal identity and access services
 * Significant cost reductions for IT infrastructure
-* Significate cost reductions for internal identity and access services

 ## Things To Consider
 How do I know if Federation is right for my agency?
-Fully achieving these advantages may depend on:
+Consider:

-* How many externally facing websites does your agency own?
+* How many externally facing websites does the agency own?
 * How many mission-critical agency applications and websites?
-* Funding sources and budget
-* Stakeholder buy-in
+* Does my agency already have allocated funding?
+* Is additional funding available?
+* Will our stakeholders readily agree with this bold move?

 To start planning a Federation project, here are concrete actions you can take: